NRCHKB/NRCHKB.github.io/content/wiki/service/faucet/index.md

 ### Faucet with Heater and multiple Valves

-This is example of a Faucet item with Heater and multiple Valves.
+This is an example of a Faucet item with a Heater and multiple Valves.

 ![Faucet with Heater and multiple Valves](faucet_with_heater_multi_valve_example.png)